AplinkosMinisterija/.github/SECURITY.md

 - Your contact information, so we can follow up with you regarding the issue

 We will investigate all reported vulnerabilities and provide updates as we work to address them.

+## Bug Bounty

+While we do not currently offer a paid bug bounty program, we value and appreciate the efforts of researchers who responsibly disclose vulnerabilities to us.
+If legitimate issues are found, we will acknowledge your contribution by adding your name to the acknowledgments page.
+Your contributions play a vital role in enhancing the security.
+Thank you for your support!